hjacobs/kube-web-view/docs/customization.rst

 ``partials/navbar.html``
     The top navigation bar.
 ``partials/sidebar.html``
     Template for the left sidebar, customize this to add your own links.
+Note that you can change the list of resource types without touching HTML via ``--sidebar-resource-types``, see :ref:`the sidebar section <sidebar>`.
 ``partials/footer.html``
     Footer element at the end of the HTML ``<body>``.